vl4deee11/swagd/README.md

 # swagd
 # Swagger decomposition util

-Утилита для переноса path с parameters и definitions в разные файлы
+Utility for transferring path with parameters and definitions to different files

 Run: